 Interest income and expenses by instrument and counterparty sector (16.1)

 The interests shall be broken down both by interest income on financial and other assets and interest expenses on financial and other liabilities.
 Interest income on financial assets includes interest income on derivatives held for trading, debt securities, and loans and advances.
 Interest expenses on financial liabilities includes interest expenses on derivatives held for trading, deposits, debt securities issued and other financial liabilities.
+For the purpose of template 16.1, short positions shall be considered within other financial liabilities.
 All instruments in the various portfolios are taken into account except those included in the items “Derivatives - Hedge accounting” not used to hedge interest rate risk.

 Interest on derivatives held for trading includes the amounts related to those derivatives held for trading which qualify as “economic hedges” that are included as interest income or expenses to correct the income and expense of the hedged financial instruments from an economic but not accounting point of view.